-- (a) The entity's transactions and other events and conditions that may give rise to the need for, or changes in, accounting estimates to be recognized or disclosed in the financial statements.
+(a) The entity's transactions and other events or conditions that may give rise to the need for, or changes in, accounting estimates to be recognized or disclosed in the financial statements.
 (Ref: Para.
+A23)

+&lt;sup>7 ISA (UK) 315 (Revised June 2016), paragraphs 19-27.

-A23) - (b) The requirements of the applicable financial reporting framework related to accounting estimates (including the recognition criteria, measurement bases, and the related presentation and disclosure requirements); and how they apply in the context of the nature and circumstances of the entity and its environment, including how transactions and other events or conditions are subject to, or affected by, inherent risk factors.
+- (b) The requirements of the applicable financial reporting framework related to accounting estimates (including the recognition criteria, measurement bases, and the related presentation and disclosure requirements); and how they apply in the context of the nature and circumstances of the entity and its environment, including how the inherent risk factors affect susceptibility to misstatement of assertions.
 (Ref: Para.
-A24-A25)

-&lt;sup>8 ISA (UK) 315 (Revised June 2016), paragraphs 3, 5-6, 9, 11-12, 15-17, and 20-21.

-- (c) Regulatory factors relevant to the entity's accounting estimates, including, when applicable, regulatory frameworks related to prudential supervision.
+A24-A25) - (c) Regulatory factors relevant to the entity's accounting estimates, including, when applicable, regulatory frameworks related to prudential supervision.
 (Ref: Para.
 A26) - (d) The nature of the accounting estimates and related disclosures that the auditor expects to be included in the entity's financial statements, based on the auditor's understanding of the matters in 13(a)-(c) above.
 (Ref: Para.
 A27)

-The Entity's Internal Control
+Obtaining an Understanding of the Entity's System of Internal Control